Skip to main content

 • Define and document an OT/IACS cybersecurity incident response plan, along with OT/IACS cybersecurity incident response playbooks.
 Also, conduct table-top exercises based on the OT/IACS incident response plan and playbooks developed to verify the cyber incident response and crisis management capabilities (annually).

-Speak to one of our Experts on how you can build your organizations' risk resilience
+Speak to one of our Experts on how you can build your organisations' risk resilience

 Meet the team